haziq-exe/TikTokAutoUploader/Documentation.md

 This document provides detailed information about the parameters and usage of the `upload_tiktok` function in the **AutoTikTokUploader** library.
 The function is designed to automate the process of uploading or scheduling videos to TikTok with additional features such as adding TikTok sounds, hashtags, and conducting copyright checks.

+### ❗ Key Sections:

+- **Parameter Explanations**: Provides detailed descriptions of each parameter, including the valid options and their effects.
+- **Initialization Info**: Details instances that occur during first run of function
+- **Important Notes**: Highlights important account recommendations and limitations related to TikTok accounts and scheduling.
+- **Supported Captchas**: Showcases the Captcha's the code is able to solve
+- **Runtime**: Provides an estimate of how much runtime is added by different parameters
+- **Example Usage**: Demonstrates a practical example of how to use the function.

 ## 📜 Function: `upload_tiktok`

 ### Parameters